Zoe Leonard: Career

 From her earliest aerial photographs to her images of museum displays, anatomical models, and fashion shows, much of Leonard's work reflects on the framing, classifying, and ordering of vision.
 She explained in an interview: "Rather than any one subject or genre (landscape, portrait, still life, etc), I was, and remain, interested in engaging a simultaneous questioning of both subject and vantage point, the relation between viewer and world — in short, subjectivity and how it informs our experience of the world."

-Leonard's poem, "I want a president" on the High Line in New York.

 Leonard was active in AIDS advocacy and queer politics in New York in the 1980s and 1990s, and was a member of ACT UP as well as the Women's Action Coalition.
 In 1992 she wrote "I want a president", a poem inspired by Eileen Myles's run for president.
 In 2016, a large mural of the poem was installed in front of the Standard Hotel along the High Line.
 Leonard's sculptural works demonstrate her eye for detail and her ability to provoke thought and emotion.
 "Strange Fruit," for instance, consists of 300 fruit skins that were consumed and then stitched back together, offering a powerful commentary on AIDS, mourning, and reminiscing on what once was.